-If you have a Health Reimbursement Arrangement (HRA) through your company, the plan’s qualified healthcare expenses are up to the employer’s plan design.
+If you have a Health Reimbursement Arrangement (HRA) through your company, the plan’s qualified healthcare expenses are up to the employer’s plan design, though the expenses must come from the IRS-approved list.
 Check your Summary Plan Description or contact your HR department for more information.

 According to IRS Publication 502: